sweirich/lambda-n-ways/doc/Lambda-Calculus-Quickly.md

     These operations are *standard* and, in many cases, *datatype-generic*.
 An ideal world provides us with libraries where we can declarative specify the information needed to generate the algorithm for our data type definition.

+    Of course, if we only had to implement these operations for this language, we'd be done already.
+However, we want a general notion of translating the ideas of variable occurrences and binding to arbitrary languages, and implementing these operations in that context.

 * An interface that helps us use these operations safely

     Depending on what we choose for our implementation, `aeq` or `subst` may or may not have the types given above.
-Furthermore, there may be some invariants that must be maintained about our code, when we call these operations...
+Furthermore, there may be some invariants that must be maintained about our code, when we call these operations.

 * Fast-ish execution

-    We're working in Haskell, so we cannot be too greedy.
-But we would like an implementation to apply optimizations (such as cutting off substitution when it is not needed), to maintain sharing (as much as possible), and to avoid quadratic complexity.
+    We're working in Haskell, so we cannot expect too much.
+But these implementations differ in execution speed by orders of magnitude.
+We would like an implementation to apply optimizations (such as cutting off substitution when it is not needed), to maintain sharing (as much as possible), and to avoid quadratic complexity.

 Why is this difficult?
 ----------------------